Pacific Wrecks

 Search

-After being declared missing, Allied aircraft including Hudson A16-119 searched for the missing plane and spotted the crash site and crew.
+After being declared missing, Allied aircraft including Hudson A16-119 searched for the missing plane and spotted the crash and crew.

 Rescue